torokernel/torocloudscripts/README.md

 # Deploying a 3-node Ceph Cluster
 ## Introduction
 This tutorial explains how to set up a 3-nodes Ceph cluster.
 We also explain how to configure clients to access the Cephfs.
 The distributed fs is used by clients to share binaries and files among VMs.
 These VMs are Toro's guests.
-We uses the cloud provider pepito wit the following OS: Debian 4.19.37-5+deb10u1 (2019-07-19)
+We uses the cloud provider OVH with nodes Debian 4.19.37-5+deb10u1 (2019-07-19).
+At the end of some sections, you will find link to an script that automate the step.

 ## Nodes